Lloyds Bank PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

 Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Lloyds Bank, PPI may have been attached to a customer's policy by Lloyds Bank, in some cases without their knowledge.
-Lloyds Bank may have rejected a credit application if PPI was refused by the customer.
+Lloyds Bank may have denied a credit application if PPI was refused by the customer.

 Lloyds Bank PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Lloyds Bank.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Lloyds Bank, and this was not explained to you at the point of sale, then you would be due compensation from Lloyds Bank.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Lloyds Bank, and this was not clarified to you at the point of sale, then you would be due compensation from Lloyds Bank.

 What is the PPI scandal and why should you care?